jaalto/project--shell-script-performance-and-portability/README.md

 # MINOR PERFORMANCE GAINS

-According to the tests, none of these offer real practical benefits.
+According to the results, none of these offer real practical benefits.
 See the raw test [results](./doc/RESULTS.md) for details and further commentary.